jaames/iro.js/docs/colorPicker_api.md

 ### `sliderSize`

-Slider size, measued in pixels.
+Slider size, measured in pixels.

 **Default value**: By default this will be calculated automatically from `padding` and `handleRadius`.

 ### `boxHeight`

-Box control height, measued in pixels.
+Box control height, measured in pixels.

 **Default value**: By default this will be the same value as `width`.